greg/objser/spec.md

 - **Array**: an ordered collection of objects
 - **Map**: a key-value collection of objects

-Objects of other types must be converted to one of the above listed types for archiving.
+Objects of other types must be converted to one of the above listed types for serialisation.

+Throughout this specification, the term 'object' refers to any of the above.

 ## Limitations

 - An object graph must contain at most 2<sup>32</sup> - 1 (see references format section for details) objects to be archived.
 Which values are considered objects is implementation-dependent.

+- Implementations may impose further limitations on acceptable integer values and sequence lengths, as required by the limitations of the implementation language or platform.

 ## Format

+In this section, 'object' refers to a serialised object.

 ### Diagram notation key